Key lime: Description

 C. aurantiifolia is a shrubby tree, growing to 5 m, with many thorns.
 Dwarf varieties exist that can be grown indoors during winter months and in colder climates.
 Its trunk, which rarely grows straight, has many branches, and they often originate quite far down on the trunk.
 The leaves are ovate, 2.5-9 cm long, resembling orange leaves (the scientific name aurantiifolia referring to this resemblance to the leaves of Citrus aurantium).
 The flowers are 2.5 cm in diameter, are yellowish white with a light purple tinge on the margins.
 Flowers and fruit appear throughout the year, but are most abundant from May to September in the Northern Hemisphere.

-Termed small-fruited acid lime (as opposed to large-fruited acid lime (Tahitian or Persian lime) it has a spherical fruit, 3-6 cm in diameter, sometimes with apical papillae, greenish-yellow; peel very thin, very densely glandular; segments with yellow-green pulp-vesicles, very acid, juicy and fragrant.
+Termed small-fruited acid lime, as opposed to large-fruited acid lime (Tahitian or Persian lime), it has a spherical fruit, 3-6 cm in diameter, sometimes with apical papillae, greenish-yellow; peel very thin, very densely glandular; segments with yellow-green pulp-vesicles, very acidic, juicy, and fragrant.
 Seeds are small, plump, ovoid, pale, smooth with white embryos (polyembryonic).
 The Key lime is usually picked while it is still green, but it becomes yellow when ripe.

 Skin contact can sometimes cause phytophotodermatitis, which makes the skin especially sensitive to ultraviolet light.